temporalio/documentation/docs/filter-workflows.md

 }
 ```

 There is no support for removing a field.
 To achieve a similar effect, set the field to a sentinel value.
 For example, to remove “CustomKeywordField”, update it to “impossibleVal”.
-Then searching `CustomKeywordField != ‘impossibleVal’` will match workflows with CustomKeywordField not equal to "impossibleVal", which **includes** workflows without the CustomKeywordField set.
+Then searching `CustomKeywordField != ‘impossibleVal’` will match Workflows with CustomKeywordField not equal to "impossibleVal", which **includes** Workflows without the CustomKeywordField set.

 Use `workflow.GetInfo` to get current search attributes.